(Actually linux automation still requires shell scripting. Perl and python are both useful additions.)

 (Ashish please feel free to add to this list) For coding tests, a beginner would need to learn

 - · String common operations.
-Regex not needed
+Regex not needed since many developers aren’t familiar with it

 - · list and dict data structures and common operations.
 A “Set” may be useful occasionally.
 Tuple not needed.